JosephABudd/kickzig/Home.md

 ## Step by step.
 Building a CRUD with kickzig

-This is a work in progress.

-## Feb 12, 2024
+## April 3, 2024

-After rebuilding a lot of kickzig, I updated this wiki.
-Its not done yet.
+After rebuilding parts of the front-end of kickzig, I updated this wiki.